 Make sure to try my Keto Coconut Shrimp next!

 Like what you see?
 Follow me on Facebook!
 Love this recipe?
 Tag me on Instagram: @joyfilledeats, and leave a comment & 5-star rating right here!
 Make sure you don't miss new recipes by getting email updates!

-- 2 tbsp soy sauce (or 4 tbsp coconut aminos and omit water)
+- 2 tablespoon soy sauce (or 4 tablespoon coconut aminos and omit water)